Explore Jobs

 States That Use The Federal Tipped Minimum Wage

-There are currently 15 states that have opted to use the Federal tipped minimum wage of $2.13 (minimum cash wage) + $5.12 (maximum tip credit).
-Essentially, this means these states have no tipped minimum wage laws of their own.
+Currently, 15 states adhere to the federal tipped minimum wage of $2.13 (minimum cash wage) plus $5.12 (maximum tip credit), meaning they do not have their own tipped minimum wage laws.
 These states include:

 • Alabama